TonyKaravasilev/CryptoMananaDocs/docs/hash-functions.md

 - `HmacRipemd320` - The HMAC-RIPEMD-320 implementation cryptography primitive;
 - `HmacWhirlpool` - The HMAC-Whirlpool implementation cryptography primitive.

-&nbsp;&nbsp;&nbsp;&nbsp;It is important mention that the keyed hash components have 6 other methods available:
+&nbsp;&nbsp;&nbsp;&nbsp;It is important to mention that the keyed hash components have 6 other methods available:

 ```php
 hashFile() // calculate a hash value for a file's content